lyra/openapi-dev-tool/README.md

 > **Warning**
 >
-> By using `repoPath` with `auto`, `openapi-dev-tool` is going to determinate local repository path automatically from `mvn` command.
-So, in this mode, `mvn` command has to be available in PATH.
+> `openapi-dev-tool` is going to determinate local repository path automatically from `mvn` command.
+So, for this to work, `mvn` command has to be available in PATH.

 ### Merging